Editing records

 Supported data types

-When editing, Bytes and HLL are read-only.
+The same set of data types is available across the New record, Add bin, and Modify bin flows.
+When editing, Bytes (blob) and HLL are read-only and appear disabled in the type selector.
 The remaining seven types can be written via the Add new record dialog and edited inline on existing records.

 | Type | Description |